ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 ## About Cancellation

+* When you cancel coroutinescope all children in scope will also be cancelled.

 * `suspendCoroutine` is a good choice when you don't need to support cancellation.
 Typically, however, cancellation is a concern and you   can use `suspendCancellableCoroutine` to propagate cancellation to libraries that support cancellation to a callback based API.

 * Coroutines package has cancellable in their package, all suspending fucntions in `kotlinx.coroutines` are cancellable.
 So these functions will check if the coroutine are been cancelled if not they cancel it.